COSMETIC REGULATIONS CANADA AND REGISTRATION CNF SERVICES

 Cosmereg can assist you with all of Canadian’s cosmetic regulations and requirements, whether you’re manufacturing in Canada or importing products into Canada.

-CANADA CLASSIFICATION AND REGULATION
+CLASSIFICATION AND REGULATION OF COSMETICS IN CANADA

 INGREDIENTS AND LABELLING